norulshahlam/banking-application-crud-tutorials/README.md

 If you are using IntelliJ, simply right-click on the repo file -> new -> Junit.
 This will automatically generate test method.
 We will implement our test cases.

-  <li>H2 database</li><br>

-To test repository, we can run the query against H2 database simply we dont want to store the data during testing.
-This can be easily done by copy-paste our main application.properties into the test folder and change the db url from mysql to h2.
-Schema and data will be loaded from the main resources

 </ul>

 </details>